liquidctl/liquidctl/README.md

 # liquidctl list
 ```

-In case more than one supported device is found, they can be selected with the `--device <no>` option, according to the output of `list`.
-They can also be filtered by `--vendor` id, `--product` id, `--usb-port`, or even `--serial` number.
+In case more than one supported device is found, `--vendor`, `--product`, `--release`, `--serial`, `--bus`, `--address` and `--usb-port` can be used to select a particular product (see `liquidctl --help`).

+The numbers shown by `list` can also be used for device selection with `--device <no>`.
+However, these numbers are not guaranteed to remain stable and will vary with hardware changes, liquidctl updates or simply normal enumeration order variance.

 Devices will usually need to be initialized before they can be used, though each device has its own requirements and limitations.
 This and other information specific to a particular device will appear on the documentation linked in the [supported devices](#supported-devices) section.